Meet the Candidates

 Over the years Dr. Heiphetz authored multiple papers that appeared in scientific and industry publications.
 In 2009 McGraw-Hill published Training and Collaboration with Virtual Worlds by Dr. Alex Heiphetz and Gary Woodill, EdD.

-Alex’s knowledge and experience in technology will provide a unique prospective on enhancing member experience and MHC business model.
+Alex’s knowledge and experience in technology will provide a unique prospective on enhancing member experience and Mountain Health CO-OP business model.

 When not coding, consulting, or supervising software development, Alex can be found on the mountain slopes: skiing in the winter and mountain biking in the summer.
 He is also an avid windsurfer.
 Dr. Heiphetz can be reached through the company web site www.ahg.com, by email or by calling AHG at (208) 806 – 3300.